 - Provide curriculum enrichment through weekly horse riding and carriage riding to promote well-being, core strength, co-ordination and motor skills.

-- Provide Intervention opportunities to further promote pupil progress in reading writing and number (three days TA a week)
+- Provide Intervention opportunities to further promote pupil progress in reading writing and number (one day TA a week)

 - Provide opportunities to develop individual literacy skills through the Reading Eggs programme / sessions